Aging Studies

 Undergraduate Program

 The program is designed to prepare students for careers in the development, management, and provision of services to older persons.
-Such careers include: management of public and private agencies serving older persons, administration of residential care facilities for the elderly, and the management and direction of social, leisure, and health services to older persons.
+Such careers include: management of public and private agencies serving older persons, administration of residential care facilities for the elderly, and the provisions of social, leisure, and health services to older persons.

 Aging Studies Courses